 Hundreds of years ago the King James Bible translators used simple but expressive vocabulary to describe the essence of how the universe came into being which science has discovered in the last few decades.
 Click To Tweet

-All I’m doing here is transmitting vocabulary used by Strong and the translators to give you deeper meaning of the Biblical Hebrew.
+All I’m doing here is transmitting vocabulary used by Strong and the translators to give you the deeper meaning of the Biblical Hebrew.
 All the puzzle pieces for a complete puzzle picture are already on the table.
-Unfortunately the efforts of theologians, philosophers and scientists to put Humpty Dumpty’s pieces together have been disastrous and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
-I’m starting right at the beginning, Genesis 1.1 to lay the proper foundation … otherwise we’ll just have another Hunk Junk.
+Unfortunately, the efforts of theologians, philosophers, and scientists to put Humpty Dumpty’s pieces together have been disastrous and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
+I’m starting right at the beginning, Genesis 1.1 to lay the proper foundation … otherwise, we’ll just have another Hunk Junk.